hjben/ds-study/README.md

-# python-study
+# ds-study

-Study notes about python codes, which is especially related to Data science (Analytics & Engineering).
+Code study notes, which are especially related to Data Science (Analytics & Engineering).
-These codes are tesed on Linux-based OS (MacOS).
+These codes are mainly composed of Python and tested on Linux-based OS (MacOS).